Creating your own business seems like a good idea. Just think of an idea, set it up and get to work.

 A company limited by guarantee is an incorporated company that doesn’t distribute income to its shareholders.
 This is one of the types of UK company structures that isn’t always used by not-for-profit organisations but can be used as a model if all profits are used to to be reinvested back into the organisation.

-This company will be controlled by a group of directors, who can be paid.
+This type will be controlled by a group of directors, who can be paid.
 If you wanted to run a charitable organisation like a business with paid staff, this is the best type of UK company structure to use.

 To set up a company limited by guarantee, you need to to register the organisation with the Companies House and submit a governing document called a Memorandum and Articles of Association.